 Data Recovery Software Walkthrough for Micro SD Card Data Recovery

-Step #1.
-Download and Install Disk Drill for Windows.
+Step 1.
+Download and Install Disk Drill for Windows or Mac.

 Once the download is complete, install the software with the administrator’s credentials.
 This free version allows you to recover 500 MB of data.
 Run the program after installation.